Brass Online Tournament

 Season 20 Game Assignments

-Group and Match Assignments for Season 8 will be here.
+Group and Match Assignments for Season 20 are here.
+You can also see your games on bucketofdice.
 You may choose any color, as the webmaster of Order of the Hammer has confirmed that Start Player can not be predetermined and this capability will not be instituted.

 Be sure to name the game using the game name below and invite the other players listed.
 All games should be password protected using the word “meeple” in all lowercase letters.
 Any player may set up the game, but the winner of each game is responsible for entering the results using the game results report form.

 Sign Ups Closed for

 Make sure you have a user identity and sign up at:

 If you don’t already have one, create an account for the sign up system the Meeple League uses.
 Be sure to add your orderofthehammer user name (and any others you have) to your account.

 You can sign-up by clicking the button on the home page or use the Play! menu and select Register for Tournament to see all the events open for sign up.

 Players are sorted into groups of 7 players based on previous results.
 In a season, each player plays in 4 games.
 Each other member of your group will be in 2 games against you.
 See scoring rules below.